nsbgn/vim-margin/README.md

-margin.vim (work-in-progress)
+vim-margin
 ===============================================================================

-A small plugin to center your Vim windows if their width exceeds the `&textwidth`.
-This plugin is similar to the excellent [Goyo](https://github.com/junegunn/goyo.vim), but it is much simpler and it is intended for those who always want to have it enabled --- not just for distraction-free writing.
+A small plugin to **center** your Vim windows if their width exceeds the `&textwidth`.
+This plugin is similar to the excellent [Goyo](https://github.com/junegunn/goyo.vim), but it is much simpler and it is intended to be enabled by default --- not just in situations where you want to remove *all* distractions.

-Similar
+This plugin is good enough to solve my **personal use case** --- that is, comfortable writing on a widescreen monitor in fullscreen vim, while being unobtrusive otherwise.
+The basics work, but it will likely exhibit strange behaviour in others' workflows.
+However, pull requests are welcome!

+Related
 -------------------------------------------------------------------------------

 -   [Goyo](https://github.com/junegunn/goyo.vim)